Where Do I Even Start?

 📬 If you don’t see it soon, check your spam or promotions folder.

-Be sure to open your email for your free Evidence Checklist—it’ll help you get organized right away.
+Be sure to open your email for your free Evidence Checklist.
+It’ll help you get organized right away.
 If it’s not in your inbox soon, check your spam folder or promotions tab.

 👉 As your next step, take my free course on Probate Court, Standing, and the Statute of Limitations.
 It will give you the foundation to know if you’re in the right place, at the right time, and the right person to act.
 Start Your Free Course HERE!